 Unit Production Manager

-Phantom Valley is a beautifully shot film set in an unknown location at an unknown time.
-It follows a troubled artist as he is forced to deal with his past, present, and future all in a few short days.
+Phantom Valley is a film that is currently in post-production with more information to come soon.
 I was the Unit Production Manager for this project.
 I facilitated the pre-production checklists to include catering, craft services, permits, location managers, rentals, and crew safety.
 I was heavily involved with on-location daily procedures and issues.